Before You Start a Nonprofit

 So, before you jump into the nonprofit arena, please consider these suggestions:

-The video below was recorded May 4, 2016, and details the general thoughts and questions a potential nonprofit incorporator should ask themselves before they file paperwork.
+Check out the videos at the bottom of this page.
+They detail the general thoughts and questions a potential nonprofit incorporator should ask themselves before they file paperwork.

 FIVE ALTERNATIVES TO STARTING A NONPROFIT